dpaper-splunk/public/README.md

 Welcome!

-You'll find various dashboards and whitepapers that I've created for customers here.
+You'll find various dashboards, whitepapers and apps that I've created for customers here.
 Feedback is always appreciated.

 ## Dashboards